edwbaker/ReVAMP/README.md

 <!-- badges: end -->

 ReVAMP provides an R interface to the [Vamp audio analysis plugin system](https://www.vamp-plugins.org/) developed by Queen Mary University of London's Centre for Digital Music.
-It enables R users to load and run Vamp plugins for Music Information Retrieval (MIR) tasks like tempo detection, onset detection, spectral analysis, and feature extraction.
+It enables R users to load and run Vamp plugins for tasks like tempo detection, onset detection, spectral analysis, and feature extraction.

 ## Features